Medieval English wool trade: Later Middle Ages

 Subsistence-level production of wool continued, but was overshadowed by the rise of wool as a commodity, which in turn encouraged demand for other raw materials such as dyestuffs; the rise of manufacturing; the financial sector; urbanisation; and (since wool and related raw materials had a high value-to-weight ratio and were easily transported) regional, international, and even intercontinental trade.

 English wools, particularly from the Welsh Marches, the South West and Lincolnshire, were the most prized in medieval Europe.
-It was exported to the emergent urban centres of cloth production of the Low Countries, France, and Italy, where production was promoted by the adoption of the pedal-driven horizontal loom and spinning wheel, along with mechanised fulling and napping.
+They were exported to the emergent urban centres of cloth production of the Low Countries, France, and Italy, where production was promoted by the adoption of the pedal-driven horizontal loom and spinning wheel, along with mechanised fulling and napping.

+The English imported more foreign cloth at the start of the 14th century than they exported wool cloth.
+In the 1330s, imports of foreign cloth collapsed and by the 1340s, imports of foreign cloth had almost disappeared.
+The onset of war led the English to protect their home industry and impose hindrances on imports of foreign cloth.
+According to one 1950 study, "war-time needs, war-time diplomatic policy, and war-time fiscal policy, had together given an immense impetus to the development of England's woollen industry" in the 14th century.

 In 1280 about 25,000 sacks of wool were exported from England; trade in raw wool peaked around 40,000–45,000 sacks per year, falling to 33,000 in 1355 and 9,706 in 1476 as exports changed to finished cloth.
 As exports of raw wool fell, exports of cloths rose, from 10,000 cloths per year in 1349–50 to 60,000 in 1446–47, and c.
 140,000 in 1539–40.
 'By the end of the thirteenth century, the heavily industrialised areas of Europe could not have existed without the export of English wool.'

+English wool production declined by a third from the early fourteenth to the mid-fifteenth century.